sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 is not the same as its input space, i.e. the ambient space of C.
 Rather, it will return two vectors: the first is the transmitted word with the errors added and erased positions set to 0.
-The second one is the erasure vector over which has 1 on the erased positions and 0 elsewhere.
+The second one is the erasure vector whose erased positions contain ones.
 This is reflected in :meth:`sage.coding.channel_constructions.output_space`::

     sage: C = codes.RandomLinearCode(10, 5, GF(7))